cmvandrevala/cmvandrevala.github.io/_posts/computer-science/labs/2024-12-10-hello-world.md

 ## 🖥️ Example Output

 The goal of this program is to print "Hello World" out to the screen.
 This will look different depending on the language that we are using in the class.

+### C++

-For example, you might run your program in C++ as follows:
+You might run your program in C++ from the command line:

 ```bash
 $ ./hello.out